csci-1301/csci-1301.github.io/lectures/100_switch/readme.md

 #### Assignment with the conditional operator

-- If the only thing an `if` statement does is assign a value to a variable, there's a much shorter way to write it
+- If the only thing an `if` statement does is assign a value to a variable, there is a much shorter way to write it

 - The **conditional operator** `?:` tests a condition, and then outputs one of two values based on the result